STORYLINE - 17: TALL, FORGOTTEN, ALONE, Like A Dales Sentinel Amid The Trees

 'Jack said to tell ye there's been a cave-in - inbye*, 'e said, reyt up top end!'

 The clerk turned to look at the office manager.
-As he did so the slightly-built boy pushed past him to stand outside the manager's door,
+As he did so the slightly-built boy pushed past him to stand at the manager's half-open door,

-'Come quick, boss!
-Jack's got everybody scrabblin' and shovellin' hard to get 'em out.
+'Come quick boss!
+Jack's got everybody scrabblin' and shovellin' 'ard to get 'em out.
 There's five men buried where they'd been diggin' up that new workin' on t'moor!
 One o' the 'orizontal chimneys 'as collapsed an' all!'

-'Tell Jack i'm coming!'
+'Tell Jack I'm on my way!'
 The manager lifted the speaker and wound the telephone hard.
 He slammed it down again and shouted through his back window at some men who had just past, 'Have you just come down from the top end?'

 'Naw, boss.
 We're in from ower yon', one of the men pointed to the back of the town.